hayesgm/mountain_goat/README.md

 After you set up your database with some mountain-goat tables, the code will handle populating these tables for you.
 In your code, you can start A/B testing immediately.

-     <h2><%= metric_variant(:banner_on_store_front, :user_purchases_coffee, "Now arsenic and gluten-free") %></h2>
+     <h2><%= bd(:banner_on_store_front, "Now arsenic and gluten-free") %></h2>

-The metric_variant function (or, mv for short) takes three parameters:
+The bandit (bd) function takes two parameters:

-     mv(metric_name, convert_name, default)
+     bd(metric_name, default)

-This will automatically create a metric and conversion and populate a metric variant with the default value.
+This will automatically create a metric and populate a metric variant with the default value.
 Easy, eh?

 From here, you can go into the mountain goat admin center and add new metric variants to fit your need.
-It's all built-in to *your* application, in house.
+It's all built into *your* application, in house.

      http://{your_rails_app}/mg  (e.g. if you're at railsrocks.com, then visit http://railsrocks.com/mg)

 The other important code you'll need to implement is to tell the system when a goal is achieved.

      def purchase #in coffees_controller.rb
-       record_conversion(:user_purchases_coffee)
+       rw(:user_purchases_coffee, 10) #10 "points"
        ...
      end

 This will go in and record a conversion (a "rally") for a user purchasing coffee.
-Further, it will track a hit for any metric-variants served to that user that relate to this goal.
-For example "Chuck Norris works here" might get one point.
-You will see which metrics lead to a conversion; this is the core of A/B testing.
+Further, it will track a hit for any metric-variants served to that user.
+For example "Chuck Norris works here" might get reward points.
+You will see which metrics lead to a conversion; this is the core of A/B and bandit testing.

+## Bandit Testing

+Why points?
+Bandit testing is about maximizing a return.
+The original idea is if I have a slot machine with 30 handles each with different payouts, how do I maximize my return?
+You pull the arm that has given you the best pay out so far, but occasionally pull other arms to make sure there's not something better.
+Mountain-Goat's Bandit system will do the same for you.

+The most common solution to the multi-armed bandit solution is epsilon-greedy (documented [here](http://www.cs.nyu.edu/~mohri/pub/bandit.pdf)).

+     Given epsilon in [0, 1] #commonly 0.05 - 0.15

+     If any variant has never been pulled
+       Pull that variant
+     Otherwise

+       If random(0..1) < epsilon
+         Pull random arm
+       Else
+         Pull winning arm #highest "reward"
+	   End

+This way, we most commonly explore the best arm (e.g. your best slogan) while occasionally trying other arms.

+A small variant on this is called epsilon-greedy-decreasing, which reduces epsilon each pull by 1/total_pulls.
+Thus, after 100 pulls, epsilon = epsilon_0 / 100.
+This is shown to have an optimal minimal expectation of regret.

+You can configure these options in `mountain-goat.yml`.

 ## Mountain Goat admin suite

 Navigate to /mg in your rails application (on your actual server instance) to reach the mountain-goat admin center.
 Here, you can analyze / adjust your A/B tests.